Four Unexpected Wine and Caviar Pairings That Work

 Champagne and caviar.
 It’s a pairing as romantic as Romeo and Juliet, as classic as spaghetti with meatballs, and as passionate as chocolates and roses.
 But rules are meant to be broken.
 So what wine should you drink with caviar?
 As palates have become even more sophisticated over the ages, new wine pairings for caviar have evolved.
 The dainty fish eggs are increasingly a canvas for elevated flavors, especially Tsar Nicoulai Caviar’s gourmet infused roes—whitefish with beet and saffron, ginger, or truffles.
 Since roe are uncured eggs, they’re delicately briny but not at all salty, and deliver a thrilling new flavor sensation when kissed with other natural ingredients.
 Some caviars and roes soar when savored with unexpected sips like Jordan Chardonnay and Jordan Cabernet Sauvignon.

 Try these four modern wine pairings with gourmet infused roe and see if your taste buds don’t agree.
 Surprise your sweetheart with a caviar and wine tasting at home featuring decadent roes from Jordan’s Caviar Sampler Gift Set.
 It’s the ultimate way to start a romantic date night.

 Four Wine Pairings with Gourmet Roe Caviar

 Beet-Saffron Roe and Younger Cabernet Sauvignon

 Glittering like tiny ruby red jewels, this fine-grained roe offers subtle notes of earthy root vegetable and floral herb.
 It’s an excellent partner to the elegant cherry, raspberry and dried herb nuances of a young, yet elegant cabernet sauvignon with extended aging in French oak barrels, such as Jordan’s 2017 vintage.
-Sometimes Chef Todd Knoll uses the beet-saffron caviar in his soba noodles recipe for an extra hint of earthiness.
+Try the beet-saffron caviar with this delicious soba noodles recipe for an extra hint of earthiness.

 Ginger Roe and French-Inspired Wines